-Under the 1996 Stock Option Plan, the 1999 Stock Option Plan and the 2001 Omnibus Incentive Compensation Plan, Black Hills may grant options to employees to purchase Common Stock with an exercise price equal to the fair market value of the stock on the day of the grant.
-At June 30, 2004, 1,212,037 stock options were outstanding of which 807,599 were vested.
+Under the 1996 Stock Option Plan, the 1999 Stock Option Plan and the 2001 Omnibus Incentive Compensation Plan, Black Hills may grant options to employees to purchase Black Hills common stock with an exercise price equal to the fair market value of the stock on the day of the grant.
+At December 31, 2003, 1,211,122 stock options were outstanding of which 747,482 were vested.
 Substantially all of the options granted vest one-third per year over three years and all options expire after ten years from the grant date.

-The total number of shares awarded or issued from the plans referred to above for the six months ended June 30, 2004 and for all of 2003, and the average for 2002 and 2003, was as follows:
+The total number of shares awarded or issued from the plans referred to above in 2003, and the average for 2002 and 2003, was as follows:

-Total Year-to- Date as of June 30, 2004 Total 2003 Average 2002- 2003 Stock options granted 98,000 289,665 250,825 Shares issued on exercise of options 67,933 55,379 91,205 Shares granted or issued for other awards 66,610 110,379 96,336 i.
+Total 2003 2002-2003 Stock options granted 289,665 250,825 Shares issued on exercise of options 55,379 91,205 Shares granted or issued for other awards 110,379 96,336 i.
 Payment of Dividends by Non-Utility Subsidiaries Out of Capital and Unearned Surplus

-Black Hills also proposes, on behalf of its Non-Utility Subsidiaries, that such companies be permitted to pay dividends with respect to the securities of such companies, from time to time through the Authorization Period, out of capital and unearned surplus (including revaluation reserve), to the extent permitted under applicable state corporate law.47
+Black Hills Energy and Black Hills FiberCom also propose, on behalf of themselves and every direct or indirect Non-Utility Subsidiary thereof, that such companies be permitted to pay dividends with respect to the securities of such companies, from time to time through the Authorization Period, out of capital and unearned surplus (including revaluation reserve), to the extent permitted under applicable state corporate law.